 Experience shows us Gen Y and Gen Z, behave differently to leadership challenges.
 Unlike baby boomers who typically have responded to more directional management, these generations have been raised in an environment where leadership opportunities were plentiful through schooling and life, encouraged to challenge and validate from a young age.

 These generations now make up a large portion of our workforce and leadership teams.
 So how does leadership and management differ, if at all and is there such thing as generational barriers, and if so how do organisations thrive through this?
 The broader question is how do we unlock the value add and overcome generational barriers at work?

 The research shows us that there is more at play than just generational differences in the workforce.
 There is a battle between managers and employees within the generation groups and equality is the prize.

-If we have you intrigued and you would like to read more into the Generational Code research or the STAR Workplace Program and how it can help you improve productivity within your business, contact your local coach or contact us.
+If we have you intrigued and wanting to know more about the Generational Code research or STAR Workplace Program and how it can help improve productivity within your business, contact your local HR Coach or the HR Coach Team.